 The Top Keto Friendly Foods To Try This Year

 What’s the Keto Diet?

 Before you learn what to eat in a keto diet, you should know more about this eating plan.

-The keto diet focuses on consuming foods that are rich in healthy fats and protein while having meals and snacks that have very few carbohydrates.
+The keto diet focuses on consuming foods rich in healthy fats and protein while having meals and snacks with very few carbohydrates.

-This is because the goal of this eating plan is to gain calories from fat as opposed to carbs.
+This is because this eating plan aims to gain calories from fat instead of carbs.

-If you’re a strict follower of the keto diet, your body will use more of its sugar, thereby activating your systems to break down more fat to be used as energy.
+If you’re a strict follower of the keto diet, your body will use more of its sugar, activating your systems to break down more fat for energy.

-The result is the production of ketones, which are molecules your body uses as fuel.
+The result is the production of ketones, molecules your body uses as fuel.

 Hence, one of the significant health benefits of the keto diet is weight management.